Estadio Momoxco

 Estadio Momoxco is a stadium in San Pedro Actopan, Milpa Alta, Mexico City, Mexico.
-It is primarily used for soccer, and is the home field of the Club Cañoneros Marina.
+It is primarily used for soccer, and is the home field of the club Cañoneros F.C.
 It holds 3,500 peoples.

 It was opened in April 2010 and is part of a sports complex called Centro de Enseñanza de Alto Rendimiento Momoxco, which in addition to the soccer field includes a running track and a gym.